arockett/P3Brain/P3Brain/README.md

 ### Where is the code?

-Relevant files:
   - Evaluation.h

         Declares MarkovWorld Evaluator and creates string mappings that allow the 'world' config parameter to specify a test world at run time.
 Go here to add support for more worlds.

   - Evaluation.cpp

         This is where the MarkovWorld Evaluator is defined.
 Go here to see where bit string candidates suggested by P3 are turned into Markov Brains and given a fitness score by a world.

   - Decoder.h

         This is where all the Decoder types are declared and where the config parameter strings specifying which Decoder to use at runtime are declared.

   - Decoder.cpp

         Go here to see how each Decoder type creates gates for a Markov Brain from bit strings.